dmitryd/typo3-test-site/README.md

   * `project/web/typo3` to `/var/www/html/vendor/typo3/cms/typo3`
   * `project/web/index.php` to `/var/www/html/vendor/typo3/cms/index.php`

+## Contribution notes

+If you want to make changes and submit them for integration, you probably need to make them in all supported branches.
+Some files are specific to the TYPO3 version (like PHP configuration or database dump).
+Have a look to `.gitattributes` file.
+You need to run `git config --global merge.ours.driver true` from shell to make proper merges in such cases.

+## Other

 Questions?
 You can find me in the realurl channel of the TYPO3 Slack group.